edenden/ixmap/README.md

 destined to localhost so that you can use any existing network application on it.

 ## 2. Build and Install

     % cd ixmap
     % ./autogen.sh
     % ./configure && make && make install

 ## 3. Configuration

+In advance, disable Hyper-Threading and VT-d in the BIOS.

 Enable hugepages and Disable IOMMU at /etc/default/grub:

     GRUB_CMDLINE_LINUX="default_hugepagesz=1G hugepagesz=1G hugepages=8 intel_iommu=off"